bmm00000/movie-picker/README.md

 API used: [OMDb API](http://www.omdbapi.com/)

-The app accesses third-party data from an external API, transforms it, renders a reusable autocomplete widget removed from the HTML file, and displays the parsed data in appropriate format.
+The app accesses third-party data from an external API, transforms it, renders a reusable autocomplete widget removed from the HTML file, and displays the parsed data in an appropriate format.

 In short, the following components interact to deliver the expected results: